 Olive & Olive is pleased to offer in person and remote initial consultations to better serve our clients.
 Give us a call or visit our contact page to see about scheduling your initial consultation.
 Close

-Susan Freya Olive, our managing attorney, has more than 40 years of experience in intellectual property law and litigation.
+Susan Freya Olive, our president and managing attorney, has more than 40 years of experience in intellectual property law and litigation.

 She is the daughter of the firm’s founder, B.B.
 Olive, who in 1957 opened the first private IP practice in what would become the prestigious Research Triangle Park area of North Carolina.

 Like her father, Susan has continued the firm’s legacy of “being first.”
 She was the first woman to head the N.C.
 Intellectual Property Bar, the N.C.
 Federal Bar Advisory Council, and the N.C.
 Board of Law Examiners.
 She was the first woman to be elected president of the Durham County Bar and the Fourteenth Judicial District NC Bar.
 She was the only woman named among the “Legal Elite” of IP attorneys in North Carolina in the early years of that award.
 And she has since been inducted into the “NC Business Legal Elite Hall of Fame” for her unparalleled accomplishments in intellectual property law.

 She was the founding chair of the N.C.
 Bar Association’s Committee on Law and Technology, and she chaired the NCBA’s Mental Health Law Committee.
 Her peers have shown their regard for her abilities by selecting her as North Carolina’s top Patent/Intellectual Property attorney.

 Her clients include major research universities, smaller colleges, private institutions, academic presses, scholarly organizations, big corporations, tech industries, entrepreneurs, and individuals with IP needs.
 She is widely known as someone who gets results.
 Her legal victories have made news in the U.S. and in Europe.